With just two players people tend to think tennis betting is 100% efficient, which is of course wrong!

 Tennis Trading Strategies – Betfair

-Previously, tennis trading strategies have always been a bit feast or famine for myself.
-But with deeper analysis I’ve found that doesn’t have to be the case.
+In the distant past, tennis trading strategies have always been a bit feast or famine.
+But with deeper analysis, I’ve found that doesn’t have to be the case.
 Tennis trading can bring a reliable income.

-Much like the horse racing, you’ll need to be aware of how markets behave.
+But much like the horse racing, you’ll need to be aware of how markets behave.
 Why and how certain situations evolve.
-And where to place your bets as they happen!
+And where to place your bets as they happen! (crucial).

-The good news being they follow suit fairly regularly, just like the horse racing.
+Tennis markets often follow suit, forming regular patterns (just like the horse racing).
 After all, any market is just a collection of human behaviour, which makes things predictable.

-As with any trading strategy, it’s important to have a plan!
 Having a plan and sticking to it removes the margin for error, managing risk and maxing out your upside.
 Better still, it allows you to see when you made an impulsive mistake.
 Meaning you don’t question your overall tennis trading strategies every time you use them.

 In tennis there is often a situation where the market will move more in one direction than the other.
-But be aware – as the game goes on, things can get more erratic.
-Be very careful if you’re still contemplating betting in the final set (if you’re taking a decision as to how the game will end, it’s best to be done with previously earnt profit).
+But be aware: as the game goes on, things can get more and more erratic.
+Be very careful if you’re still contemplating betting in the final set (if you’re taking a decision as to how the game will end, it’s best to be done with previous profits).

 So what’s a ‘compression point’?